markmac99/weather/apis_services/readBmp280/README.md

 # Logging Output
 The programme generates a log in a *logs* folder and a JSON data file in a folder *maplinstn* relative to the output location you specified.

-You'll need to keep an eye on the sizes of these folders and delete files as needed.
+Each time the service is restarted it will attempt to rename the JSON file and start a new one, and to delete any JSON and log files that are more than 14 days old.
+This ensures that space usage is not excessive.
+You should therefore either schedule your Pi to restart each day, or use cron to restart the service.

 # MQ output
 The service publishes to four MQTT topics